globalcosmos/neptoon/docs/user-guide/installation.md

 ## GUI Installation Guide

 !!! info "**Work in Progress**"
-    The GUI is now available in v0.6.0 to be installed locally.
+    The GUI is now available as of v0.6.0 to be installed locally.
 This is still a work in progress, and should be considered in a beta phase.
 Updates coming in the future.

 Neptoon provides a graphical user interface (GUI) that enables researchers and practitioners to process Cosmic-Ray Neutron Sensor data without requiring Python programming expertise.
 This guide walks you through the installation and initial setup process for those users who expect to only need the GUI.